autumnmarin/Git_Certified/README.md

 ### Hi friends! 👋
 I'm starting a GitHub repo so we can collaborate on an awesome and complete set of notes.

 Let's work together to build something great! 💪✨

 # Git and GitHub Learning Plan

 - [GitHub Foundations Certification Prep Course](insert-link-here) complete with prep materials and sample questions is now live - visit the [Discussion](insert-link-here) to start your certification journey!
 See you there 😎

 ## Week One (March 31 - April 4): Foundations of Foundations 🧱
 - Introduction to Git
 - Introduction to GitHub
 - Introduction to GitHub’s Products

+### 🌟 **Foundations of Foundations**

+- 📝 **Version Control:** A crucial development practice to track changes and revisions made by multiple developers working on the same project.
+- 🌐 **Git:** The most popular version control system!
+  - ✅ A **distributed version control system** that allows multiple copies of a project to remain synchronized and up-to-date.

+---

 ## Week Two (April 7 - 11): Copilot 🧑‍✈️
 - Introduction to GitHub Copilot